63 Moons Technologies

-63 Moons Technologies Limited (stylised as 63 moons technologies), formerly Financial Technologies (India) Limited until 2016, is an Indian company which provides technology ventures, financial platforms and solutions for creating digital markets and marketplaces.
-It is headquartered in Mumbai, Maharashtra, and has its registered office in Chennai, Tamil Nadu.
-It was formed in 1988 and funded by Jignesh Shah.
-The company offers technology intellectual property to create and trade on financial markets.
-The company commenced operations with the development of technology products for connecting financial markets.
+63 Moons Technologies Limited (stylised as 63 moons technologies), formerly Financial Technologies (India) Limited until 2016, is an Indian company which provides technology solutions to financial platforms and supports the creation of digital marketplaces.

+History

+The company was founded in 1988 by Jignesh Shah and is headquartered in Mumbai, India.
+It offers technology-based intellectual property to create and trade on financial markets.
 It had its first IPO in 1995.
 The company introduced its first commodity derivatives trading platform, the Multi Commodity Exchange (MCX) in 2003.
-It established similar exchanges in India and elsewhere.
 FTIL has divested of its domestic and international ventures.

+The company’s name was officially changed to 63 Moons Technologies Limited on 27 May 2016, after receiving approval from the Registrar of Companies following a one-year process.